 By the end of this course you will be able to:

-- create a new approach to running meetings
+- create a new approach to running/participating in meetings

-- reflect on the interventions that may be most appropriate to enhancing your team's success
+- reflect on the interventions that may be most appropriate to ensuring the meeting is purposeful and productive

 Effective Behaviours Framework (EBF)